IlyaPrusakou/ABAPBuilderPattern/README.md

 ## Semantical structure of pattern

-All classes and interfaces can play roles of Director, Builder and Product.
+All classes and interfaces can play roles of:
+1. Director
+2. Builder
+3. Product.

 Regarding of Product role I would like to underline destinction of at least two type of specialization:

 ### 1. Factual specialization.